UKHackspaceFoundation/resources/define.md

 #Definition#

-  A hackspace, also known as Hackerspace, Makerspaces, or arts and crafts clubs for the digital world are member run and community operated organizations with similar interests can meet, socialize and collaborate.
+ A hackspace (also known as Hackerspace, Makerspace, or arts and crafts club for the digital world) is a member run and community operated organization, where people with similar interests can meet, socialize and collaborate.

-## Working draft
+## Foundation Definition

+Working definition to be eligible for membership of the Hackspace Foundation.

 Must be:
 - Member owned